 Protests take place regularly, often without warning, in a number of Brazilian cities, including Rio de Janeiro, São Paulo and Belo Horizonte.
 There have been violent incidents and injuries.
-Take extra care and avoid all large gatherings and demonstrations.
-Monitor local media and follow the guidance of local authorities.
+Avoid demonstrations, monitor local media and follow the guidance of local authorities.

 Levels of crime and violence are high, particularly in major cities.
 You should be particularly vigilant before and during the festive and Carnival periods.
 Bank card fraud is common.
 See Crime.